PIN BAR CANDLESTICK

 BEARISH CANDLESTICK

-A bearish pin bar candlestick signal has a lengthy upper tail, indicating a quick rejection of higher prices with the implication that prices will drop in the near future, in simple terms, a bearish pin bar is formed when buyers start the session and are in control, but price reaches a level that is quickly rejected, sellers take over and dominate the rest of the session, closing out at a lower price.
+In simple terms, a bearish pin bar is formed when buyers start the session and are in control, but the price reaches a level that is quickly rejected, and sellers take over and dominate the rest of the session, closing out at a lower price.

 FAKE CANDLESTICK